Brown-University-Library/bell/README.md

                 - then the old object (with the old accession number) would need to be deleted
                 - if that object to be deleted has an image, then we might lose the image, because she wouldn't send us the image if it wasn't updated.
                 - so, any items to delete with an image - check with her.
-            - end result: `m__bdr_delete_pids.json` -- WITH NOTES
-            - status: 2017-Aug-09, in process -- bjd will follow-up with J.C.
+            - status: 2017-Aug-10, J.C. said OK to delete them all.
         - manually run deletion.
             - `from tasks import cleanup; cleanup.run_delete_single_pid_from_bdr( pid )`
             - end result: `n__bdr_entries_deleted_tracker.json`
-            - old status: 2016-Nov-29: most done weeks ago, did last four from emailing J.C.
+            - status: 2017-Aug-11: done
+            - TODO: script a check against the API to make sure we get a 404 (after cache expires).

 - update the custom-solr-index
     - make solr pids list